 In order to pass, you have to succeed both semesters.
 However, should you fail, there is a "second session" of exams.

-This second session, called "retakes" ("session de rattrapage") enables students to re-sit for their failed exams in June.
+This second session, called "retakes" ("session de rattrapage") enables students to resit their failed exams in June.

 It consists either in written tests or oral tests, depending on subjects.